 For wheelchair parking with ramp access, please park on Gore Avenue.

 Come on in!
 Our entrance is on Gore Avenue, at the top of the steps or the ramp.
 When you first come to the door, our priest will welcome you.
 Inside the foyer of the church, greeters will be available to answer any of your questions and show you around.
-As you enter the sanctuary, a sides-person will hand you a ‘bulletin’, which is a photocopied order of the service.
+As you enter the sanctuary, please pick up a ‘bulletin’, which is a photocopied order of the service.

 When you enter the sanctuary of St. Thomas, you will be immediately drawn into a warm and welcoming place to worship God.
 In the rich wood paneling of its walls and the beauty of its stained-glass windows, you can almost hear the echoes of more than 145 years of Christian prayers and songs.

-Please feel free to sit in any of the pews.
+To comply with social distancing guidelines, some of our pews will be marked as 'unavailable'.
+You are welcome to sit in any of the other pews.
 None of them are reserved!
 If you’re not sure, a sides-person can help you.

 You will find ‘visitor cards’ on the back of each pew.
 These cards will give you some brief information about St. Thomas, and will invite you to leave your contact information if you would like to have a chat with our priest.